AAU Team: Team Felton (Under Armour)

 Also obtained offers from FSU, Duke, Florida, Maryland and many others

-9/24/16: Knox will take his official visit to UNC the weekend of Feb.
+12/23/16: Knox will take his official visit to UNC the weekend of Feb.
 4-6.
 That trip will be his final of four visits.
-He also is now down to those four schools: UNC, Duke, Florida State and Kentucky.
-He recently cut Kansas from his list and also hosted Roy Williams for an in-home visit.
+He also is now down to those four schools: UNC, Duke, Florida State and Kentucky, which now appears fully stocked at hybrid forward.
+He previously hosted Roy Williams for an in-home visit.

 Former UNC Targets